 ABS filament is better suited for items that are frequently handled, dropped, or heated.
 It can be used for mechanical parts, especially if they are subjected to stress or must interlock with other parts.
 Examples of prints which take advantage of the qualities of this filament include phone cases, high-wear toys, tool handles, automotive trim components, and electrical enclosures.

-License: The text of "2018 PLA Filament Guide – Explained, Compared & All Blends" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 PLA Filament Guide – All You Need to Know" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.